 I am a Licensed Professional Counselor and a Licensed Independent Substance Abuse Counselor in the state of Arizona.
-Our facility, Inner-Work Counseling, is also licensed by the Arizona Department of Health Services as an Outpatient Clinic.
+My facility, Inner-Work Counseling, is also licensed by the Arizona Department of Health Services as an Outpatient Clinic.

 How much experience do you have?

 I have been working as a counselor in various capacities since 1984 when I earned my Bachelors degree in Social Work.

 My masters degree is in counseling, which means I received more formal post graduate education about the counseling process than other counselors with masters degrees in Social Work (M.S.W.), Education (M. ED.) or the Arts (M.A.) etc.

 I have a history of extensive experience with individual and group psychotherapy on an in-patient basis, as well as both individual and group psychotherapy on an out-patient basis.

 I have been facilitating intensive outpatient programs since 1990.
 I have been in private practice since March of 2000.

 Yes, but not from addiction to alcohol or drugs.
 I am willing to share my background with you in person if and when it serves your therapeutic process.